Blueprint For Crafting Your First Escape Room.

 You're about to create the most outlandish escape room you've ever built.
 Congratz!

 Like any puzzle, it's going to be challenging and perhaps even undoable.
-But, follow this blueprint and you'll engineer a shining beacon of design hope among a sea of gray rooms.
+But, follow this blueprint, and it's follow-up guide, and you'll engineer a shining beacon of design hope among a sea of gray rooms.